Manage Block Storage volumes with the Linode API

 You need a Personal Access Token for the Linode API to complete the steps in this guide.
 See Manage personal access tokens for more information.

 Store the token as a temporary shell variable to simplify repeated requests.
-Replace <Access Token>
+Replace <Access Token> in this example with your token:

 export TOKEN=<token-string>